-From the back of the San Bernardo hospice, climb up behind it via a small paved road towards the kennel.
+From the back of the San Bernardo hospice, next to the lake hike up behind it via a small paved road towards the kennel.
 This road then becomes a path.
-You will soon reach the starting point of an old ski lift - dismantled in the 80s - of which only some bases of the pylons remain and the point of arrival, the "Belvedere".
+You will soon reach the starting point of an old cable car - dismantled in the 80s - of which only some bases of the pylons remain and the point of arrival, the "Belvedere".
 Go up a path with white signs in a westerly direction in the direction of a bastion reached which bends to the right along grassy slopes.
 You reach a part characterized by rocks that help us reach the area above.
 Beyond this area the path becomes less steep until you reach a point where you can see two lakes.
 We are approaching the Great Chenalette and its valley.
 Following the white-red signs, continue keeping to the left of the valley going up a stretch with some rocks until you reach the "Belvedere", the point of arrival of the old cable car (2650 m).
-Pass the Belvedere in a northerly direction following the trail of path and debris (written Ferret in red) up to a traverse uphill where the aided path begins (2780 m - 1h 20 'from the parking lot).
+Pass the Belvedere in a northerly direction following the trail and debris (written Ferret in red) up to a traverse uphill where the aided path begins (2780 m - 1h 20 'from the parking lot).

 The descent takes place on the ascent route (3h 30 total).